epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Contributions

+- Loïc:
+    - Overview and global analysis
+    - Creation of the AllSides dataset and scraping
-- Loïc: Find the center of interest of the various communities found in the graph.
+    - Identfication of the communities by cross reference with AllSides channels
+    - Writing of the data story

+- Camille:
+    - Creation of the graph
-- Camille: Analyse words occurences in video tags and titles, create the website for final presentation of results
+    - Analyse words occurences in video tags and titles

-- Michel : Implement properly the clustering algorithms, colorize the graph as function of the communities, Insert the main channel labels directly on the graph.
+- Michel : Implement properly the clustering algorithms, colorize the graph as function of the communities

 - Stéphane:
     - Long data processing: creation of the graph on a much larger number of comments (17h of runtime).